Rule 6 - Pitching Regulations

 c.
 The pitcher must not use a windup in which there is a stop or reversal of the forward motion.

 k.
-The pitcher may not continue to windup after he releases the ball.
+The pitcher must not continue to wind up after releasing the ball.

 a.
 The pitcher shall not deliver a pitch, unless all defensive players, except the catcher who must be in the catcher’s box, are positioned in fair territory.

 EFFECT – Sec.
-4a: No pitch is called.
+5a: No pitch is called.
 Make the defensive player(s) move into fair territory.

 b.
 A fielder shall not take a position in the batter’s line of vision or, with deliberate unsportsmanlike intent, act in a manner to distract the batter.